binhvu3/basic-nodeJS-docker-app/README.md

 - Docker: A platform to develop, ship, and run applications inside containers, ensuring consistent environments across different stages of development.
 - Alpine Linux: A security-oriented, lightweight Linux distribution.
 The base image node:22-alpine is used to keep the Docker image small and secure.

-This project followed instruction from [TechWorld with Nana - Docker Crash Course for Absolute Beginners [NEW]] (https://www.youtube.com/watch?v=pg19Z8LL06w)
+This project followed instruction from [TechWorld with Nana - Docker Crash Course for Absolute Beginners](https://www.youtube.com/watch?v=pg19Z8LL06w)